luisgdelafuente/hal149com/src/content/posts/ai-is-the-new-browser.md

 ---
-title: "AI Becomes the New Browser:"
+title: "Is AI Becoming the New Browser?"
 description: "The www was built in an era of scarce information and the need to navigate to find, but that has changed."
 date: 2025-10-16
 author: "Luis García de la Fuente"